Chisca

 The Chisca were a tribe of Native Americans living in present-day eastern Tennessee and southwestern Virginia in the 16th century.
-Their descendants, the Yuchi lived in present-day Alabama, Georgia, and Florida in the 17th, 18th, and early 19th centuries, and were removed to Indian Territory in the 1830s.
+Their descendants, the Yuchi, lived in present-day Alabama, Georgia, and Florida between the 17th and early 19th centuries, and were removed to Indian Territory in the 1830s.

 The Hernando de Soto expedition heard of, and may have had brief contact with, the Chisca in 1540.
 The Juan Pardo expeditions of 1566 and 1568 encountered the Chisca and fought them.

 By early in the 17th century, Chisca people were present in several parts of Spanish Florida, engaged at various times and places in alternately friendly or hostile relations with the Spanish and the peoples of the Spanish mission system.
 After the capture of a fortified Chisca town by the Spanish and Apalachee in 1677, some Chisca took refuge in northern Tennessee, where they were absorbed into the Shawnee, and in Muscogee towns in Alabama.
-Around the turn of the 18th century some Chisca, by then generally called Yuchi, joined the Apalachicola Province towns that resettled around Ochisi Creek in central Georgia, thus becoming part of the "Lower Towns of the Muscogee Confederacy".
+Around the turn of the 18th century, some Chisca, by then generally called Yuchi, joined the Apalachicola Province towns that resettled around Ochisi Creek in central Georgia, thus becoming part of the "Lower Towns of the Muscogee Confederacy".
 A few Chiscas remained in western Florida into the middle of the 18th century.